pypa/hatch/docs/plugins/environment-collector.md

 -----

-Environment collectors allow for adding environments beyond those defined in config.
+Environment collectors allow for dynamically modifying environments or adding environments beyond those defined in config.
 Users can override default values provided by each environment.

 ## Built-in